devisis/rock-paper-scissors-lizard-spock/README.md

 ### Typography

-- I chose a Google font called Yanone Kaffeesatz that I felt wasnt over the top and went along with the fun attention grasping arcade theme I had in mind.
+- I chose a Google font called [Yanone Kaffeesatz](https://fonts.google.com/specimen/Yanone+Kaffeesatz#standard-styles) that I felt wasnt over the top and went along with the fun attention grasping arcade theme I had in mind.
 The text is clear and easy to read and gives the buttons a smooth look.

-- font-awesome - used the icons from font awesome for the rock, paper, scissors, lizard, and spock button options as they were easy to identify.
+- I used the icons from [fontawesome](https://fonts.google.com/specimen/Yanone+Kaffeesatz#standard-styles) for the rock, paper, scissors, lizard, and spock button options as they were easy to identify and looked presentable.

 ### Wireframe